 What exactly is Medicare?
 What does it cover?

-Though these may seem like simple questions, the answers are a little more complex.
-However, I’ll simplify and answer these questions in a straightforward, clear manner.
+These may seem like simple questions; the answers are a little more complex.
+However, I’ll simplify and answer these questions in a straightforward way.

-Medicare aka Original Medicare (some call this the ‘red, white and blue card’) is a government health insurance program for people aged 65 and older.
-It is also for people with certain disabilities or end-stage kidney failure.
-This program is split into various parts, and it is important to learn how they fit together.
+Medicare aka Original Medicare (think: the ‘red, white and blue card’!) is a government health insurance program for people aged 65 and older.
+It’s also for people with certain disabilities or end-stage kidney failure.
+This program is split into different parts, and it’s important to learn how they fit together.

 Here is a brief background of Medicare and how it has evolved over the years.